TeoMendoza/3D-Brawler/Character-Design.md

 - **Design Intent**: The Hunter represents the “precision and patience” archetype.
 He is less about flashy outplays and more about disciplined positioning, controlled aim, and smart decision making.
 His goal is to stay at range, control key areas of the map, and punish reckless movement.
 In the right hands, he embodies the satisfaction of the “sniper fantasy,” rewarding accuracy and foresight with crushing impact.
 Players who master him feel empowered by dominating the battlefield through control, timing, and perfect shots.

 - **Matchup Goals**:
-  - **Mirror Match - Aim Decides The Duel:** With both Hunters playing at range, the outcome comes down to accuracy and positioning.
-Whoever minimizes openings while creating cleaner sightlines will gain the edge.
+   - **Mirror Match - Aim Decides:** Precision and positioning decide the duel; cleaner shots and tighter angles tip the fight.
-  - **Versus The Magician - Keep Him At Bay:** The Hunter must punish Magician’s attempts to close distance, anticipating stealth approaches and repositioning to maintain range.
-He can also exploit chokepoints, baiting aggression and countering with Scatter Shot to punish Magician’s low health if forced into close quarters.
+  - **Versus The Magician - Keep Him At Bay:** The Hunter must punish approaches, using range and sightlines to shut him down.
+Close fights are possible but always risky.
-  - **Versus The Monk - Control Space, Deny Pressure:** Monk has more tools for mid range play and fewer situational weaknesses, giving him answers in nearly every scenario.
-The Hunter must play smart, capitalizing on utility (like Net Shot) to lock Monk down.
-Unlike other matchups, Monk’s timed reload mechanic denies natural “windows” to punish, so success requires reading attack rhythms and striking at opportune moments.
+  - **Versus The Monk - Control Space:** The Monk’s versatility leaves few openings, so the Hunter must maintain distance and capitalize on rare mistakes.
-  - **Free For All Context - Pick From Safety:** The Hunter thrives when staying out of the central chaos, instead racking up damage and kills from safe vantage points.
-Awareness is key: he must punish overextensions while knowing when to disengage and reposition to avoid being collapsed on.
+  - **Free For All Context - Pick From Safety:** He shapes chaotic fights by pressuring from afar, capitalizing on disorder while avoiding direct entanglement.

 ---